Kellogg International Scholars Program

 Can be submitted with application or after acceptance:

-- Students will be required to consult with a graduate student about how to best utilize their time at a conference and submit a one-page document based on that conversation.
+- Students who are attending but not presenting at a conference will be required to consult with a graduate student which can be found at the bottom of this page, about how to best utilize their time at a conference and submit a one-page document based on that conversation.
 The document should include the graduate student's name and department.
-A list of individuals who have agreed to serve as a resource for undergraduates attending a conference can be found at the bottom of this page.
 (Note that you are not limited to this group.)
 Funding will not be released until this document is submitted.

 Students may not miss any classes while using funding from the Kellogg Institute.